vsmalladi/tfsee-manuscript/manuscript.md

 ### Generating Heatmaps and Clusters

 For each cell line, the functional scores were Z-score normalized.
-To identify cognate transcription factors by cell type, we performed hierarchical clustering by calculating the Euclidean distance using clustermap from seaborn version 0.7.1 [@qw6HPkVF; @qxfTM222].
-For visualization of the multidimensional TFSEE scores, we performed t-distributed stochastic neighbor embedding analysis (t-SNE) [@N7ngUHQX] using the TSNE function and labeled the clusters by calculating K-means clustering using the KMeans function with the expectation-maximization algorithm in scikit-learn version 0.17.1 [@RxPfRJxs; @vHIKEjNs; @GGWEfSeb; @r8BJ7tJV].
+To identify cognate transcription factors by cell type, we performed hierarchical clustering by calculating the Euclidean distance using clustermap from [seaborn](http://seaborn.pydata.org/) version 0.7.1 [@qxfTM222].
+For visualization of the multidimensional TFSEE scores, we performed t-distributed stochastic neighbor embedding analysis (t-SNE) [@N7ngUHQX] using the TSNE function and labeled the clusters by calculating K-means clustering using the KMeans function with the expectation-maximization algorithm in [scikit-learn](http://scikit-learn.org/) version 0.17.1 [@vHIKEjNs; @GGWEfSeb; @r8BJ7tJV].

 ### Nearest Neighboring Gene Analyses and Box Plots
 The universe of expressed genes in each cell line was determined from the RNA-seq data using an FPKM cutoff $>$ 0.4.
 The set of nearest neighboring expressed genes for each enhancer defined by an expressed eRNA or the enrichment of active histone marks was determined for each cell line.
 Box plot representations were used to express the levels of transcription or enrichment for each called enhancer and transcription of their nearest neighboring expressed genes.
-The read distribution (RPKM) for each enhancer or (FPKM) gene was calculated and plotted using the boxplot function from matplotlib version 2.0.2 [@Up1uar0R; @1026Gxdsi; @oaruRtzO].
+The read distribution (RPKM) for each enhancer or (FPKM) gene was calculated and plotted using the boxplot function from [matplotlib](https://matplotlib.org/) version 2.0.2 [@1026Gxdsi; @oaruRtzO].
 Wilcoxon rank sum tests were performed to determine the statistical significance of all comparisons.

 ## References {.page_break_before}